ska-telescope/developer.skatelescope.org/src/tools/containers/orchestration-guidelines.rst

 Kubernetes provides an abstraction layer from hardware infrastructure resources enabling compute, network, storage, and other dependent services (other applications) to be treated as abstract concepts.
 A computing cluster is not a collection of machines but instead is an opaque pool of resources, that are advertised for availability through a consistent REST based API.
 These resources can be customised to provide access to and accounting of specialised devices such as GPUs.

 Through the Kubernetes API, the necessary resources that make up an application suite (compute, network, storage) are addressed as objects in an idempotent way that declares the desired state eg: this number of Pods running these containers, backed by this storage, on that network.
 The scheduler will constantly move the cluster towards this desired state including in the event of application or node/hardware failure.
 This builds in robustness and auto-healing.
+See :doc:`kubernetes-introduction` for a general introduction.

 Both platform and service resources can be classified by performance characteristics and reservation criteria using labelling, which in turn are used by scheduling algorithms to determine optimum placement of workloads across the cluster.
 All applications are deployed as sets of one or more containers in a minimum configuration called a `Pod <https://kubernetes.io/docs/concepts/workloads/pods/pod/>`_.
 Pods are the minimum scalable unit that are distributed and replicated across the cluster according to the scheduling algorithm.
 A Pod is essentially a single Kernel namespace holding one or more containers.
 It only makes sense to put together containers that are essentially tightly coupled and logically indivisible by design.
 These Pods can be scheduled in a number of patterns using `Controllers (full list) <https://kubernetes.io/docs/concepts/workloads/controllers/>`_ including bare Pod (a single Pod instance), `Deployment <https://kubernetes.io/docs/concepts/workloads/controllers/deployment/>`_ (a replicated Pod set), `StatefulSet <https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/>`_ (a Deployment with certain guarantees about naming and ordering of replicated units), `DaemonSets <https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/>`_ (one Pod per scheduled compute node), and `Job/CronJob <https://kubernetes.io/docs/concepts/workloads/controllers/jobs-run-to-completion/>`_ (run to completion applications).